wh000wh000/BDOCookingXpCalculator/README.md

-# BDO Cooking Xp Calculatr
+# BDO Cooking Xp Calculator

 a simple web page to calculate how much crafts and cooking XP you'll need to increase your cooking rank.
 ## Getting Started